itzelvazsan/itzelvazsan.github.io/content/teaching/research/index.md

   caption: 'Learn Easily Research Methodology.
 Source: ChatGPT.'
 ---

-I will be cretaing a course based on what I teach to Bachelor's students in actuarial science.
-Generally, I share my passion through different topics such as sports, fashion, teathre, among others.
-I love helping students creating research project questions to solve using quantitative methods.
+I will be creating a course based on what I teach to Bachelor's students in actuarial science.
+Generally, I share my passion through different topics such as sports, fashion, theatre, among others.
+I love helping students create research project questions to solve using quantitative methods.
 Wait for the newest news!

 **How to create research questions**